ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-010-AI_ML_SSD-BYOC-Build-your-own-Closed-loop/README.md

 - **report** - Contans the report of our group  **AI_ML_SSD** for **2022 ITU AI/ML in 5G Challenge**.
 - **neo4j_graphs** - Conatins the code needed to generate the graphs.
 - **presentation** - Conatins the presentation of our group  **AI_ML_SSD** named **AI/ML driven Low Latency Closed Loop Control**
 - **training** - This folder conatins the code for training the model for problem statement 1 and 2.
-Seperate folder are present for problem statement 1 and 2.
+Seperate folder are present for problem1 and problem2.
   - **task1_training.py** - This script contains the code to read a train set and train a model with the data that must be saved/dumped as ./model_checkpoint_task1.
   - **task2_training.py** - This script contains the code to read a train set and train a model with the data that must be saved/dumped as ./model_checkpoint_task2.

 - **testing** - This folder conatins the code for testing the model for problem statement 1 and 2.
-Seperate folder are present for problem statement 1 and 2.
+Seperate folder are present for problem1 and problem2.
   -  **task1.py** - This script contains the code that reads the test set  and predicts the specified output for Task Problem Statement I: **Slip Detection and Force Estimation** in CSV format (one per line).
 The format of test set will be same as pre-evaluation dataset (i.e., the path will be the root folder containing all CSV files in the testset).
   - **task2.py** - This script contains the code that reads the test set and predicts the specified output for Task Problem Statement II: **Object Detection** in CSV format (one per line).
 A sample output is here.
 The format of test set will be same as pre-evaluation dataset (i.e., the path will be the complete path to ONE AND ONLY CSV file in the testset).
   - **model_checkpoint1** - Saved model for problem statement 1.